cz875/multichar-surround.nvim/README.md

         -- the text to show when prompting the user for input prompt_text = "Edit right pair:",

+        -- the highlight group to use for detected balanced pairs hl_group = "MatchParen",

-        -- a list of pairs of characters for the purposes of detecting and -- editing surrounding pairs
+        -- a list of pairs of mirrored characters to be used in -- detection/insertion of balanced pairs
         matching_pairs = {
             { "(", ")" }, { "[", "]" }, { "{", "}" }, { "<", ">" }
         },